 Your business plan

 Before thinking about funding for your business, you should develop a concrete business plan.
 Your business plan should outline a feasibility report of your business (i.e. expenses, overheads, costs, and all other expenses going into the business).
-You should also provide an estimate of when and how much return you can expect, with how much investment.
-Your business plan is your first step to collecting finances for your business.
+You should also provide an estimate of when and how much return you can expect with how much investment.
+Your business plan is your first step in collecting finances for your business.

 Getting a loan

-If you find yourself needing a small business loan, you should gather all of your assets and see what can be used as funds towards growing your business capital.
+If you find yourself needing a small business loan, you should gather all of your assets and see what can be used as funds for growing your business capital.
 If you cannot find a traditional lender or investor who is willing to finance your business, you can consider taking an alternative route.
 Below are some other options to raise money for your business.